Your stay or appointment

 Contact details for wards, units and hospitals are available on their dedicated pages.
 If your family or carer is looking for information about your care a member of staff caring for you will be able to discuss this with your permission as explained in our common sense confidentiality leaflet.

-Carers can also find more information about the support we and our partners can offer, such as supports groups and our Carers Passport in our Carers section.
+Carers can also find more information about the support we and our partners can offer, such as supports groups and on our carers pages.

 In most circumstances we do not allow the use of mobile phones in patient areas.